1. What’s your story? Where are you from?

 I’m 100% digital.
 I love drawing on my iPad with my photoshop bushes.
 The mobility is so amazing, I can draw anywhere.
 The reason I prefer digital is I can achieve, purer, cleaner colors.
 Also because of the way I draw, I can erase and redraw a million times and there is no mess.
 Since I have a minimalist aesthetic is a perfect fit.

 4. What is your artistic process like?

 I draw from instinct and gut reaction, its never perfectly planned.
-Once I have a basic idea of what I am going to draw in my head, I’ll jump on pinterest and instagram for some quick inspiration.
-Next I sketch on my ipad.
+Once I have a basic idea of what I am going to draw in my head, I’ll jump on Pinterest and Instagram for some quick inspiration.
+Next, I sketch on my iPad.
 I’m not a great sketcher so I’ll often jump right into the final (if a sketch isn’t required first).
 My drawing style is very similar to carving clay.
-I will scribble until I be a basic rough composition I like and then I’ll begin to carve into the composition with my apple pen.
+I will scribble until I have reached a basic rough composition I like and then I’ll begin to carve into the composition with my apple pen.
 I will obsessively draw and re-draw curves and lines until I start to see something I like.
-Although my illustrations looks simple they can take a long time.
+Although my illustrations looks simple, they can take a long time.
 I value the quality of a line over the quantity.